crupp2/png2gif/README.md

 Copyright (c) 2019, Cory Rupp

 This work uses the zlib library, which is released under the zlib license.
+This work uses tinyfiledialogs, which is released under the zlib license.

 ## Development